-Projects that require State planning approval are being considered including State Significant Developments, State Significant Infrastructure, major projects, and planning proposals.
+The program includes projects that require State planning approval such as State Significant Developments, State Significant Infrastructure, major projects, and planning proposals.

-To be considered a project must already be in the system, it must be able to demonstrate public benefit through new public open spaces or affordable housing, it must demonstrate an ability to create jobs both during construction and once complete, and it must be able to commence construction within six months if it’s a DA, or proceed to the DA phase within six months if it’s a rezoning.
+Projects must be in the system, be able to demonstrate public benefit through new public open spaces or affordable housing, demonstrate an ability to create jobs both during construction and once complete, and able to commence construction within six months if it’s a DA, or proceed to the DA phase within six months if it’s a rezoning.

-Specific criteria have been created to identify and progress projects for a fast-tracked assessment.
+Specific criteria were created to identify and progress projects for a fast-tracked assessment.

-The criteria have been informed by government, industry and community stakeholders.
+The criteria were informed by government, industry and community stakeholders.

-The criteria have also been reviewed by an independent probity advisor and the Independent Commission Against Corruption.
+The criteria were also reviewed by an independent probity advisor and the Independent Commission Against Corruption.

-An independent probity advisor has been appointed to ensure the prioritisation process is robust and transparent.
+An independent probity advisor was appointed to ensure a robust and transparent prioritisation process.

-Coordination is occurring across all key State Government agencies, as well as within the Department of Planning, Industry and Environment and a new ‘one-stop-shop’ has been created ensure to streamline agency approvals and ensure any inter-agency road-blocks are identified and mitigated.
+Coordination is occurring across all key State Government agencies, as well as within the Department of Planning, Industry and Environment and a new Planning Delivery Unit has been created ensure to streamline agency approvals and ensure any inter-agency road-blocks are identified and mitigated.

-Resources have also been redirected within the Department to ensure all projects identified for fast-tracked assessment are determined within 4 weeks.
+The Department redirected resource to ensure determination of all projects identified for fast-tracked assessment within 4 weeks.

-All projects will be considered in accordance with the Environmental Planning and Assessment Act 1979 and will be subject to the same level of rigorous assessment and opportunity for consultation as at any other time.
+All projects are considered in accordance with the Environmental Planning and Assessment Act 1979 and subject to the same level of rigorous assessment and opportunity for consultation as at any other time.

 Due to the need to meet requirements under Public Health Orders, a range of digital engagement tools will be used to communicate with the community and stakeholders to seek any comment or feedback.